steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ### Dealing with Deprecated APIs and New Features

-A Jenkins run should tell you if there are new deprecations.
+A Yetus run should tell you if there are new deprecations.
 If so, you should think about how to deal with them.

 Moving to methods and APIs which weren't in the previous SDK release makes it